hazelcast/hazelcast/README.md

 ## Azure Configuration

-With every Hazelcast Virtual Machine you deploy in your resource group, you need to ensure that each VM is tagged with the value of `hzlcst-cluster-id` defined in your Hazelcast configuration.
+With every Hazelcast Virtual Machine you deploy in your resource group, you need to ensure that each VM is tagged with the value of `cluster-id` defined in your Hazelcast configuration.
 The only requirement is that every VM can access each other either by private or public IP address.

 Read more about how you can [tag your virtual machines](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-tagging-arm/).